Fatigue, Rust, & Corrosion: The Cancer of Maritime Structures

 Tech University (ATU) Fatigue & Fracture Lab is a leading research center in Arkansas

-advancing the science of material durability through innovative studies in fatigue and fracture mechanics.
+dedicated to advancing the science of material durability through innovative studies in fatigue and fracture

 Industry!
 Seeking a partner for fatigue testing?
 ATU is ready to support you!
 Email Dr. Amjadi directly.